Nikki Lane: Career

 On September 27, 2011, Lane released her debut album, Walk of Shame, on Iamsound Records.
 She co-wrote 'Gone, Gone, Gone' with producer Lewis Pesacov of Fool's Gold.
 Her second album, All or Nothin, was released on New West Records on May 6, 2014.
 It was produced by Dan Auerbach of the Black Keys, whom she met at a flea market.
 Auerbach allowed Lane to record the album at his studio, Easy Eye Sound Studio, for free.
 Lane has said that working with Auerbach in the making of this album was very easy and natural for her.
 All or Nothin features a duet between Lane and Auerbach, "Love's on Fire".

 In 2017, Lane recorded a duet with comedian and musician Ben Hoffman, better known by his raunchy country artist persona Wheeler Walker, Jr., for the song "Fuckin' Around" on his sophomore album Ol' Wheeler.
 She is credited as "Kacey Walker".

 Lane's album Highway Queen was released on February 17, 2017.
-It was recorded near Dallas, TX at The Echo Lab from February to June 2016 with Nikki's boyfriend Jonathan Tyler, as well as the other members of her current touring band.
-Two music videos were released ahead of the album's release; the title track, "Highway Queen", in which Nikki and friends crush cars with a monster truck, and Jackpot, in which Nikki and Jonathan Tyler successfully try their luck in old Sin City, ultimately resulting in a Vegas chapel wedding.
+It was recorded near Dallas, TX at The Echo Lab from February to June 2016 with Lane's boyfriend Jonathan Tyler, as well as the other members of her touring band.
+Two music videos were released ahead of the album's release; the title track, "Highway Queen", in which Lane and friends crush cars with a monster truck, and Jackpot, in which Lane and Tyler successfully try their luck in old Sin City, ultimately resulting in a Vegas chapel wedding.

 In another notable video released in August 2017 for the song "Send The Sun" Nikki and the band play live on a vintage country television studio set accompanied by big-haired blonde-and-vacant back-up singers and a youthful but very skilled (twin brother and sister?) dance routine.

 Unfortunate circumstances struck Nikki's band around the time of recording Highway Queen, when lead guitarist Alex Munos was sidelined by cancer and started receiving treatment in May 2016.
 He would later recover and return to the band around the time of Highway Queens release.

 In July 2017 former drummer Ben Eyestone died from colon cancer.
 He had played drums on Nikki Lane's first two albums.

 In 2021 Nikki co-wrote and performed "Breaking Up Slowly" on the Lana Del Rey album Chemtrails Over the Country Club.

 In 2022, she performs "Never Git Drunk No More" with Ken Casey on the Dropkick Murphys album This Machine Still Kills Fascists.
 The album is based on never-used-before texts written by Woody Guthrie.
 In September 2022, she released her fourth album entitled Denim and Diamonds, which features Josh Homme from the band Queens of the Stone Age on guitar and drums.
 Homme also produced, mixed, and co-engineered the record.

+Lane, who now lives in Nashville, also owns and operates a clothing store called High Class Hillbilly.